Under Trump travel ban, Syrian Christians still see no light

-BEIRUT Mixed messages from Washington have left Syrian Christians confused about the effect of U.S. restrictions on refugees and travellers from several Muslim-majority countries, with some seeing hope fading away.
+BEIRUT Mixed messages from Washington have left Syrian Christians confused about the effect of U.S. restrictions on refugees and travelers from several Muslim-majority countries, with some seeing hope fading away.

-U.S. President Donald Trump signed an executive order on Friday that put a four-month hold on allowing refugees into the United States and temporarily barred travellers from Syria and six other countries.
+U.S. President Donald Trump signed an executive order on Friday that put a four-month hold on allowing refugees into the United States and temporarily barred travelers from Syria and six other countries.

 The order also seeks to prioritise refugees fleeing religious persecution, a move Trump separately said was aimed at helping Christians in Syria to leave.